honestbleeps/Reddit-Enhancement-Suite/CONTRIBUTING.md

   1. Install [jpm](https://developer.mozilla.org/en-US/Add-ons/SDK/Tools/jpm) using `npm`: `npm install -g jpm`
   2. Navigate to the `/dist/firefox` folder (not the `/firefox` folder) and run the command `jpm run`, which should launch a new Firefox browser using a temporary profile with only RES installed.

-##### Safari

-  1. Open the `Preferences` by going to `Safari->Preferences` or pressing `⌘,`, then go to `Advanced` and check the checkbox for `Show Develop menu in menu bar`.
-  2. Navigate to `Develop->Show Extension Builder` to open the extensions builder.
-Add a new extension by pressing the `+` in the bottom left and choosing `Add Extension`.
-  3. Navigate to the `/dist/RES.safariextension` folder (not the `/safari` folder) for RES and select it.
-  4. If you are using Safari 9+, you should be able to install the extension without enrolling in the [Apple Developer Program](https://developer.apple.com/programs/); however, the extension will be auto-uninstalled when you quit Safari.

-  If you use an older version of Safari or find the auto-uninstall annoying, you need to purchase a proper certificate by signing up for the [Apple Developer Program](https://developer.apple.com/programs/) (currently $99/yr).

 ## Adding new files